Joan of Arc, the Maid of Lorraine will be your instructor for today. She expects you to be on your most pious behavior.

 Joan D’Arc here, and I welcome you to Minimum Wage Historian.
 Zach is busy trying to get one of his novels ready for submission.
 I don’t understand it but he feels it is important.
 I’ll let God judge.
 First I will start with a prayer and a few hymns.
 (Edited for time by staff.)
 There, now that that’s…did you edit that out?
 Don’t shake your heads at me.
 I know you did.
 God will punish you for lying.
 But time is short so I will continue on, trusting that the Lord will guide us.

-Our topic for today is one I have great interest in.
+Our topic today is very interesting to me, Quoi?
 The evolution of armor.
 As you know, I fought wearing a sophisticated suit of full plate.
 But, how did we arrive at a point where we fully enclose a soldier in a skin made of metal?
 How long was that the case.
 I understand that many of you in the 21st century have a somewhat romantic and inaccurate notion of what warfare was like in the middle ages.
 Many have a vague idea of knights in full plate saving damsels in distress for a few hundred years.
 No so.
 For one, chivalry had more to do with not killing and instead ransoming knights than being kind to women.
 But, back to the topic, what did knights wear?
 How long was the era of the “knight in shining armor?”

 Let’s start at the beginning.